mardhiah2207-coder/IDB30102_GROUPJ_SQLInjectionCrossEnvironment/02_Literature_Review/07_References_Supporting_Proposed_Methodology.md

 **Relevance:** Demonstrates how machine learning can be used not only to detect SQL Injection attacks but also to classify their potential security impact, while highlighting the importance of training data quality.

 Reference: Y. Muliono, M. Y. Darus, C. R. Pardomuan, M. A. M. Ariffin and A. Kurniawan.
-(2022) Predicting Confidentiality, Integrity, and Availability from SQL Injection Payload.
-2022 International Conference on Information Management and Technology (ICIMTech), Semarang, Indonesia, UniKL CDDH v4 Appendix N - Assessment Coversheet v3 (2025-12-03)
-2022, pp. 600-605.
+(2022) *Predicting Confidentiality, Integrity, and Availability from SQL Injection Payload*.
+2022 International Conference on Information Management and Technology (ICIMTech), Semarang, Indonesia, 2022, pp. 600-605.

 DOI: 10.1109/ICIMTech55957.2022.9915227